vitessio/website/content/en/docs/16.0/reference/features/two-phase-commit.md

 * **twopc_coordinator_address**: This should specify the address (or VIP) of the VTGate that VTTablet will use to resolve abandoned transactions.
 * **twopc_abandon_age**: This is the time in seconds that specifies how long to wait before asking a VTGate to resolve an abandoned transaction.

 With the above flags specified, every primary VTTablet also turns into a watchdog.
-If any 2PC transaction is left lingering for longer than twopc_abandon_age seconds, then VTTablet invokes VTGate and requests it to resolve it.
-Typically, the abandon_age needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).
+If any 2PC transaction is left lingering for longer than `twopc_abandon_age` seconds, then VTTablet invokes VTGate and requests it to resolve it.
+Typically, the `twopc_abandon_age` needs to be substantially longer than the time it takes for a typical 2PC commit to complete (10s of seconds).

 ## Configuring MySQL

 The usual default values of MySQL are sufficient.
-However, it is important to verify that the `wait_timeout` (28800) has not been changed.
+However, it is important to verify that the `wait_timeout` (28800 seconds by default) has not been changed.
 If this value was changed to be too short, then MySQL could prematurely kill a prepared transaction causing data loss.

 ## Monitoring

-A few additional variables have been added to /debug/vars.
+A few additional variables have been added to `/debug/vars`.
 Failures described below should be rare.
 But these variables are present so you can build an alert mechanism if anything were to go wrong.

 ## Critical failures